Okwui Enwezor: Biography

-When Enwezor graduated, he moved downtown New York City and took up poetry.
+When Enwezor graduated, he moved to downtown New York City and took up poetry.
 He performed at the Knitting Factory and the Nuyorican Poets Café in the East Village.
 Enwezor's study of poetry led him through language-based art forms such as Conceptual Art to art criticism.
 Teaming up in 1993 with fellow African critics Chika Okeke-Agulu and Salah Hassan, Enwezor launched the triannual Nka: Journal of Contemporary African Art from his Brooklyn apartment; "Nka" is an Igbo word that means art but also connotes to make, to create.
 He recruited scholars and artists such as Olu Oguibe and Carl Hancock Rux to edit the inaugural issue and write for it.

 After putting on a couple of small museum shows, Enwezor had his breakthrough in 1996 as a curator of In/sight, an exhibit of 30 African photographers at the Guggenheim Museum.
 In/sight was one of the first shows anywhere to put contemporary art from Africa in the historical and political context of colonial withdrawal and the emergence of independent African states.

 Curator

 Enwezor was the director of the Haus der Kunst, Munich, Germany.
+His appointment as an African curator in 2011 was seen as symbolically significant given the museum’s Nazi origins.
+While his tenure was artistically impactful, it was also marked by financial instability, administrative restructuring, and controversies involving staff misconduct and alleged Scientologist infiltration.
+On 4 June 2018, Enwezor resigned as director of Haus der Kunst due to health reasons, with his contract officially dissolved days earlier.
+Bavarian culture minister Marion Kiechle praised his tenure as director, crediting his curatorial leadership with elevating the museum’s global reputation through ambitious exhibitions like Postwar: Art Between the Pacific and the Atlantic, 1945–1965.

-He also had the roles of adjunct curator of the International Center of Photography in New York City, and Joanne Cassulo Fellow at the Whitney Museum of American Art, New York City.
-In 2013, Enwezor was appointed curator of the 2015 Venice Biennale, making him the first African-born curator in the exhibition's 120-year history.
+Enwezor also had the roles of adjunct curator of the International Center of Photography in New York City, and Joanne Cassulo Fellow at the Whitney Museum of American Art, New York City.
+In 2013, he was appointed curator of the 2015 Venice Biennale, making him the first African-born curator in the exhibition's 120-year history.

 Previously, Enwezor was the artistic director of the Documenta 11 in Germany (1998–2002), as the first non-European to hold the job.
-He also served as artistic director of the 2nd Johannesburg Biennale (1996–97), the Bienal Internacional de Arte Contemporaneo de Sevilla, in Seville, Spain (2006), the 7th Gwangju Biennale in South Korea (2008), and the Triennale d’Art Contemporain of Paris at the Palais de Tokyo (2012).
+He also served as artistic director of the 2nd Johannesburg Biennale (1996–97), the Bienal Internacional de Arte Contemporáneo de Sevilla, in Seville, Spain (2006), the 7th Gwangju Biennale in South Korea (2008), and the Triennale d’Art Contemporain of Paris at the Palais de Tokyo (2012).
 He also served as co-curator of the Echigo-Tsumari Sculpture Biennale in Japan; Cinco Continente: Biennale of Painting, Mexico City; and Stan Douglas: Le Detroit, Art Institute of Chicago.